 Another benefit of going through a detox program for people with mental disorders is that they can receive help for their mental disorders too, enabling them to deal with their struggles in a way that doesn’t involve addictive drugs.
 Group therapy, spiritual guidance, and individual counseling may all help to address the issues underlying why a person fell into addiction in the first place.
 Additionally, being in a safe place removed from drug use settings helps people to avoid triggers that may cause a relapse.
 Avoiding relapsing into addiction by dealing with mental illness head on helps people to keep a roof over their heads.

 For those dealing with mental illness and drug use problems, it’s important to understand that not dealing with these issues may lead to homelessness.
-Fortunately, detox centers like St. Gregory Retreat Centers provide a beacon of hope for those who may feel hopeless.
+Fortunately, detox centers like St. Gregory Recovery Center provide a beacon of hope for those who may feel hopeless.
 People struggling with addiction no longer need to fear; contacting St. Gregory’s program today represents the start of a brighter tomorrow.